• Skip to primary navigation

 Getting to Watkins Glen State Park

-Watkins Glen State Park is located in the village of Watkins Glen on the southern edge of Seneca Lake.
+Watkins Glen State Park is located on the southern edge of Seneca Lake.

 As of summer 2021, the cost is $10 per vehicle to enter.

-You should allot at least a couple of hours to see the highlights, but if you want to stay and explore more fully, there’s a large campground and lots of other amenities.
+You should allot at least a couple of hours to see the highlights, but if you want to stay and explore more fully, the Six Nations Camping Area makes a great home base.
 Visit the park website for details.

 Looking for other quiet getaways in western New York?
 Evangola State Park offers beautiful lake views and a sandy beach, and Rollins Pond and Cranberry Lake in the Adirondacks are great for camping!